-(a) Land.
-Prod: Tax Records
+(b) Land.
+Prod: Gaez

 Notes: Share of the farmers stopping farming by 1973 on field area for above and below mean land productivity measured with Gaez.
 The distance between each point is one hectare.
 The gray bars show the share of farms within the sample.
 The vertical line is at the eligibility cutoff of two hectares.